-Goat is a delicious alternative to lamb, with less fat but heaps more flavour.
+Goat is a delicious, less fatty alternative to lamb.
 The Moroccan spice mix and preserved lemons in this tagine perfectly balance out the goaty aromas for an all round winning feast.

 Serving 2, you’ll need…

 500g diced goat, off the bone (if you can’t get hold of goat lamb is fine)

 1 fennel bulb, sliced

 ½ a head of Spring cabbage, or 2 handfuls of spinach

 A large handful of baby vine tomatoes, halved

 1 Red onion, sliced

 3 fresh apricots or plums, quartered